Gathering and Submitting Letters of Recommendation

 - A draft of your most recent résumé.

-- A list of your clinical observation experiences, volunteer experiences (especially those related to your professional area of interest), and any direct patient / client care experience you have.
+- A list of your clinical observation experiences, volunteer experiences (especially those related to your professional area of interest), and any hands-on direct patient / client care experience you have.

-- A draft of your personal statement, if you have one.
+- A draft of your personal essay, if you have one.
 If not, then it's a good idea to provide a few paragraphs explaining why you are interested in the profession, and what your professional goals are.
 Along these lines, as explained on the HPPLC Clinical Observation page, it is a good idea to include specific details about one or two particular interactions you yourself have had with a given healthcare professional in your field, or with a patient / client - a moment which impacted your decision to pursue the profession, or which taught you something important about the profession.

 - In short, provide your recommenders with anything you believe will give them additional insight into your goals, abilities, attributes, relevant experiences, and your devotion to the profession you've chosen to pursue.